clovers1111/portable-backup/README.md

 #### Known issues

-- Shortcuts are ambiguous (i.e., not defined as a folder or a file) to the default python libraries <os> and <shutil>; therefore, they are not backed up.
+- Shortcuts are ambiguous (i.e., not defined as a folder or a file) to the default python libraries [os](https://github.com/python/cpython/blob/3.13/Lib/os.py) and [shutil](https://github.com/python/cpython/blob/3.13/Lib/shutil.py); therefore, they are not backed up and, upon hitting one, may terminate the program prematurely.

 ## Long-Term Goals